 An SNMP community defines a group of devices and management systems.
 Only devices and management systems that are members of the same community can exchange SNMP messages.
 A device or management system can be a member of multiple communities.

-To configure SNMP communities, run esxcli system snmp set or vicfg-snmp -c, specifying a commaseparated list of communities as shown in the following examples.
+To configure SNMP communities, run esxcli system snmp set, specifying a comma-separated list of communities as shown in the following example.

 '''

 esxcli system snmp set -c public, internal

 '''